gagebenne/pydexcom/README.md

 <details>
 <summary>Are there any features in development?</summary>
 <br/>
-Sure, I'm thinking of implementing a session status checker, or maybe an asynchronus version.
+Sure, I'm thinking of implementing a session status checker, or maybe an asynchronous version.
 That being said, simplicity - getting real time blood glucose information - is most important to this package.
 </details>

 ### Development